vortext/esther/resources/prompts/llama.md

     "format": "emoji"
   },
   "energy": {
-    "description": "A value from 0 to 1, representing the energy level of the conversation.", "type": "number",
+    "description": "A float value from 0 to 1, representing the energy level of the conversation.", "type": "float",
     "minimum": 0.0,
     "maximum": 1.0
   },